Spread the word :

 Email segmentation is an effective way to send highly targeted emails that get more open and conversion rates.
 It helps you deliver relevant and valuable content to your target audience and ultimately improves the trust factor between your brand and the subscribers.

-Always send the right type of email at the right time.
+Always send the right type of email at the right time with trigger-based emails.
 When there’s a new email subscriber, send a welcome email; when there is an abandoned cart, send a cart recovery email series with the right time intervals.
-Make sure not to miss sending any of the emails for you will miss the opportunity to speak to the subscriber during that phase of the customer journey.
-Be consistent and relevant in every step of the customer journey.
+In order to reduce time spent going back and forth, add your booking system link to your sales outreach templates.
+Make sure not to miss sending any of the emails because you will miss the opportunity to speak to the subscriber during that phase of the customer journey.
+Be consistent and relevant at every step of the customer journey.

 The first key to building a good email brand voice is starting by designing an email template that will support your voice.
 From there, you can determine what content you want to include.